FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-10-implement-endlessscroll-angular-ngrx-aspnetcore.md

 The method takes the `FilterModel` from the query string with the `[FromQuery]` Attribute.
 So sending `https://localhost:501/api/values?skip=20` will be automatically serialized into this model and we can work with it.
 This provides full control for the client.

-With `dotnet watch run` we can start our webapi and just keep it running.
+With `dotnet watch run` we can start our webapi and keep it running.
 When something changes the webapi will restart automatically.

 ## Creating the frontend